srgokribb/Rifdock-Total-Setup/README.md

 # RifDock Setup Protocol by srgokribb
 - Setup protocol to build Rosetta and RifDock
 - Tested on Red Hat 8.3.1 CentOS 8
-- Written by SeongRyeong Go
+- Written by SeongRyeong Go on 28 Apr 2022.

 ## Install Rosetta 3.13, all misc files, and Rifdock
 - Rosetta_3.13 compiled with HDF5